 These results are used by a wide collection of stakeholders.
 Anyone can use these results to inform themselves form an opinion about risk-based border control.
-Special interest groups can use them to articulate how it effects their special interest.
+Special interest groups can use them to articulate how it affects their special interest.
 Policy makers can use them to improve border control policies.
 Border guards can use them to decide upon a move to risk-based border control.
 Industry and research & development organisations can use them to create products or services that suits the needs of such border guards and border control operators.
 In order to prevent mala fide actors to use these results, sensitive materials are classified.

 - This website contains the most comprehensive overview of all public information.
 We encourage you to browse it.
 This includes the public deliverables.